-Planning policies on providing tourism businesses, especially visitor accommodation, will be set out in the authority's Local Development Framework.
+Planning policies on providing tourism businesses, especially visitor attractions and accommodation, will be set out in the authority's Local Development Framework.

 'Change of use'

-Even if you only wish to start offering a simple bed and breakfast in your home or to equip an existing building as a holiday cottage where no structural alterations to the property will be carried out, you may need 'change of use' planning permission to do so.
+Even if you only wish to start offering a simple bed and breakfast in your home or open a small museum or visitor centre in an outbuilding on your property where no structural alterations to the building will be carried out, you may need 'change of use' planning permission to do so.

 There is sometimes confusion about whether converting a property from a residential dwelling to a bed and breakfast establishment requires the owner to gain 'change of use' approval.
 This confusion stems from two sources - the first being that there are no hard and fast rules as to what constitutes 'change of use' and the second from the fact that there are two change of use requirements: